RebootJeff/rebootjeff.github.io/source/_posts/2013-08-02-ready-set-octopress.markdown

 categories: octopress blogging about markdown
 ---

-<p class="last-updated">Last updated: Aug 3rd, 2013</p>
+<p class="last-updated">Last updated: Aug 10th, 2013</p>

 #Here We Go
 Dammit.
 I've made so many tweaks and adjustments, but I still haven't gotten this blog looking quite right.
-I'm about to get nerdy, so [jump down](#jump_whats-next) if you have no sympathy for programmer growing pains.
+I'm about to get nerdy, so [jump down](#whats-next) if you have no sympathy for programmer growing pains.

 FYI, I'm using [Octopress](http://octopress.org) to create this blog, [github](https://github.com/RebootJeff) to host, and I write posts/pages in a little language called [Markdown](http://daringfireball.net/projects/Markdown/).
 Maybe I should've just created a WordPress blog, but I admit I fell victim to Octopress's tagline: "A blogging framework for hackers."